eevalaiho/programming-exercise/README.md

 ### Web-scraping

-The web scraping part of the task is implemented using python's asyncio library that supports asynchronous web requests and concurrent execution.
+The web scraping part of the task is implemented using [aiohttp](https://github.com/aio-libs/aiohttp) which is a python library that supports asynchronous web requests and concurrent execution.
 For simplicity each url_group is processed in it's own thread.
 In a real application a more versatile implementation would of course be needed.
 To space out the requests (and to not overwhelm servers) the thread is put to sleep for a certain time interval (3 sec by default) after sending each request.

 ### Data storage